 1) Know your competition

 The best way to beat the competition is to know everything about them.
-By understanding their competition, their strengths, and their influence in the industry, you can adapt your PR activities.
-These companies can craft PR strategies based on what they have seen work and what needs improvement.
+By understanding your competition, their strengths, and their influence in the industry, you can adapt your PR activities.
+You can craft PR strategies based on what you have seen work and what needs improvement.
 Learning from mistakes is an essential part of staying ahead of your competition.

 2) Newsworthy content

 In order to get journalists, bloggers, influencers, and other media outlets to talk about your company, you need to create newsworthy content.
 To write a newsworthy story, you should consider the timing, prominence, significance, human interest, and proximity of your announcement.

 There is no point in having great content if the wrong people are looking at it.
 To find the right distribution channels, you need to research the journalist or media outlet.
 You also need to understand the type of content the journalist writes about as well as your target audience.
 Understanding a media professional’s previous work allows you to tailor your message to specific journalists, influencers, or media outlets.

 Sending press content out to media professionals is just not enough anymore.
 More people are influencing the buyer landscape, and consumers tend to look to them when trying to make a purchase decision.
 With the growth of social media channels, influencer marketing has become an effective tactic that companies use to reach their target demographic.
 This is especially the case for younger generations who are always scrolling through Instagram, TikTok, and Twitter to find the most updated news and sponsored information.

 You can look for both micro and macro influencers when trying to achieve their media campaign.
 Ultimately, whoever you choose should align with your brand image and should be attainable.

 Examples of Outstanding EPKs